odhran-kainos/DataPlatformDeliveryHelper/01_discovery_requirements.md

 ---

-## 👥 Stakeholder Engagement Toolkit
+## 3. 👥 Stakeholder Engagement Toolkit

 ### Stakeholder Categories & Question Banks

-#### 3.1 Business Executives
+### 3.1 Business Executives
 **Role:** Strategic direction, budget approval, success metrics

 **Key Questions:**
 - What business outcomes are you expecting from this data platform?
 - How will you measure the success of this investment?
+What are the top 3-5 KPIs?
-- What are the top 3 business decisions this platform should enable?
+- What are the top 3 business decisions this platform should enable or improve?
 - What happens if we don't build this platform?
+What is the cost of inaction?
-- What's your timeline for seeing business value?
+- What's your timeline for seeing business value? (e.g., 3 months, 6 months, 1 year)
+- Who are the primary beneficiaries of this platform?
+- What are the biggest risks to this project from your perspective?
+- How does this project align with our broader company goals for this year?

 **Follow-up Prompts:**
 - "Can you give me a specific example of..."
 - "What would 'good enough' look like for..."
 - "How does this align with [company strategy/initiative]..."

-#### 3.2 Data Analysts & Scientists
+### 3.2 Data Analysts & Scientists
 **Role:** End users, analytical requirements, data quality needs

 **Key Questions:**
 - What analyses are you currently unable to perform due to data limitations?
 - How much time do you spend on data preparation vs. analysis?
+What are the biggest bottlenecks?
 - What data quality issues do you encounter most frequently?
+Can you provide examples?
 - What tools and technologies do you prefer to work with?
+What are the limitations of your current tools?
 - How do you currently share insights with stakeholders?
+What would make this process better?
+- What new data sources would be most valuable to you?
+- Describe a recent analysis that was particularly difficult.
+What made it challenging?
+- How do you want to consume data from the new platform (e.g., SQL, Python, BI tool)?

 **Technical Deep-Dive:**
 - Data access patterns and frequency